Constitution of New York: Constitutional Convention of 1967

-The proposed changes were bundled into one document, and were met with stiff opposition.
+The proposed changes were bundled into one document and were met with stiff opposition.
 Thus, in November 1967, the voters rejected the new Constitution, with no county voting in favor.

+2024 November amendment

+In November 2024, 62.5% of voters approved of adding sexual orientation and gender identity - plus abortion protections to the New York State Constitution itself.

 Amending the Constitution

 The current New York State Constitution of 1894/1938 can be amended in two main ways: